CentralLabFacilities/m3installation/ethercat-driver.md

 ## Kernel 3.8.13

-This is the last rtai 4.0 officially supported kernel.
+This is the last rtai 4.0 officially supported kernel. we need to build the ec_r8169.ko module for 3.8.13

+## Kernel 3.10.32

+We have to use the [CVS magma version](http://cvs.gna.org/cvsweb/magma/?cvsroot=rtai) (latest build).
+Support for 3.10.32 has been added in may 2014.

+we need to build the ec_r8169.ko module for 3.10.32